Howard Dean: Early life and education

-East Hampton and New York City childhood
+Childhood

-Dean was born in East Hampton, New York, to Andrée Belden (née Maitland), an art appraiser, and Howard Brush Dean, Jr., an executive in the financial industry.
+Dean was born in East Hampton, New York, to Andrée Belden (née Maitland), an art appraiser, and Howard Brush Dean Jr., an executive in the financial industry.

-He is the eldest of four brothers, including Jim Dean, Chair of Democracy for America, and Charles Dean, who was captured by the Pathet Lao and executed by the North Vietnamese while traveling through Southeast Asia in 1974.
+Dean is the eldest of four brothers, including Jim Dean, Chair of Democracy for America, and Charles Dean, who was captured by the Pathet Lao and executed by the North Vietnamese while traveling through Southeast Asia in 1974.

 Howard's father worked at the stock brokerage firm of Dean Witter.
 The family was quite wealthy, Republican, and belonged to the exclusive Maidstone Golf Club in East Hampton.
 As a child, he spent much of his time growing up in East Hampton; the family built a house on Hook Pond there in the mid-1950s.
 While in New York, the family had a three-bedroom apartment on the Upper East Side along Park Avenue.

 Howard attended the Browning School in Manhattan until he was 13, and then went to St. George's School, a preparatory school in Middletown, Rhode Island.

 In September 1966, he attended Felsted School, UK, for one school year after winning an English Speaking Union scholarship.